Glides over uneven pavement, folds and adjusts one-handed, and uses recycled fabrics to grow with baby from newborn to preschool.

 - Reversible seat with multiple recline positions for parent-facing or world-facing rides.

-- Supportive padding and quality fabrics help keep rides comfortable.
+- Supportive padding and quality fabrics that feel in line with the price.

 Newborn options

-- Bassinet: ventilated with a full-length mattress; designed for strolling from day one.
+- Bassinet: ventilated with a full-length mattress and designed for strolling from day one.

-- Infant car seat: use brand-specific adapters (sold separately) for compatible seats from brands like Nuna, Cybex, and Maxi-Cosi—handy for quick errands and easy transfers.
+- Infant car seat: use brand-specific adapters (sold separately) for compatible seats from brands like Nuna, Cybex, and Maxi-Cosi.
+That setup is more about quick errands than replacing the bassinet for longer walks.

 Fold, carry & storage